The entry point to Unity AR —— AR Session

 B1 --> B3

-Composition of a session
+Components of session

 A typical session mainly consists of the following components:

-- frame source: provides physical camera images and sensor data, sometimes these components also provide motion tracking data.
+- frame source: provides physical camera images and sensor data.
+Sometimes these components also provide motion tracking data.
 For example, CameraDeviceFrameSource and MotionTrackerFrameSource

 - frame filter(s): components that provide specific AR functionalities, such as ImageTrackerFrameFilter